-(b)(1) Appeals, other than appeals from requests made to the Office of Inspector General, shall be decided by the Assistant General Counsel for Administration (AGC-Admin), except that appeals for records which were initially denied by the AGC-Admin shall be decided by the General Counsel.
-Written appeals should be addressed to the AGC-Admin, or the General Counsel if the records were initially denied by the AGC-Admin.
-The address of both is: U.S. Department of Commerce, Office of the General Counsel, Room 5875, 14th and Constitution Avenue NW., Washington, DC 20230.
+(b)(1) Appeals, other than appeals from requests made to the Office of Inspector General, shall be decided by the Assistant General Counsel for Litigation, Employment, and Oversight.
+Written appeals should be addressed to the Assistant General Counsel for Litigation, Employment, and Oversight, at U.S. Department of Commerce, Office of the General Counsel, Room 5875, 14th and Constitution Avenue NW., Washington, DC 20230.
 An appeal may also be sent via facsimile at 202-482-2552.
 For a written appeal, both the letter and the appeal envelope should be clearly marked “Freedom of Information Act Appeal.”
 Appeals may also be submitted electronically either by email to FOIAAppeals@doc.gov or online at the FOIAonline Web site, http://foiaonline.regulations.gov, if requesters have a FOIAonline account.
 In all cases, the appeal (written or electronic) should include a copy of the original request and initial denial, if any.
 All appeals should include a statement of the reasons why the records requested should be made available and why the adverse determination was in error.
 No opportunity for personal appearance, oral argument or hearing on appeal is provided.
-Upon receipt of an appeal, AGC-Admin, or the General Counsel if the records were initially denied by AGC-Admin, ordinarily shall send an acknowledgement letter to the requester which shall confirm receipt of the requester's appeal.
+Upon receipt of an appeal, the Assistant General Counsel for Litigation, Employment, and Oversight ordinarily shall send an acknowledgement letter to the requester which shall confirm receipt of the requester's appeal.

 (c) Upon receipt of an appeal involving records initially denied on the basis of FOIA exemption (b)(1), the records shall be forwarded to the Deputy Assistant Secretary for Security (DAS) for a declassification review.
 The DAS may overrule previous classification determinations in whole or in part if continued protection in the interest of national security is no longer required, or no longer required at the same level.
-The DAS shall advise the Assistant General Counsel for Litigation, Employment, and Oversight, the General Counsel, Counsel to the Inspector General, or Deputy Inspector General, as appropriate, of his or her decision.
+The DAS shall advise the Assistant General Counsel for Litigation, Employment, and Oversight, the General Counsel, the General Counsel to the Inspector General, or Deputy Inspector General, as appropriate, of his or her decision.